 Permanent Hair Dye

 Whether you got highlights, balayage, or your whole head colored, permanent dye cannot be exposed to pool water for at least a week.
 This means you need to wait a full 7 days before swimming in the pool with dyed hair.
-Since hair dye has chemicals, such as hair developer which gives your hair the permanent color, it cannot be exposed to other chemicals like chlorine.
+Since hair dye has chemicals, such as hair developer which gives your hair a permanent color, it cannot be exposed to other chemicals like chlorine.
 This could cause an unwanted reaction between the chemicals and ruin your color.
 It is best to check with your stylist for their recommendation about pool and chemical exposure as well.

 Semi-Permanent Hair Dye